Hell has frozen over. Develocity supports Apache Maven!

 Etienne & Stefan:

 So we have tests.
 Test goals.
 Right end to end tests.
 I’m not sure to end tests, we’re not sure yet.
 70% of full-timers on the tests.
 Clean install skip test.
 It’s 15 minutes.
 Well, that is a lot of that is.
 I mean, that is basically just I mean, maybe they have code generation.

 Otherwise, this will just be compilation with 15 minutes would be a lot of code yeah.
 Wow, tests.
 So I guess we’re right on track with making a sure-fire and safe questionable first.
 And with more coming.
 I think we’ll see a second.
 There will be more motors coming for sure.
 Excellent 700 modules 5 million lines of code.
 Thank you, Peter.

 Etienne: Yes And by the way, just remember, we also reported a separate webinar on CI development – on how to optimize your CI and why we go into it.
 How would you set up the cache on CI. to mostly benefit even in your pipeline that runs CI but also with the local developers how would they benefit?
 And so on.
 So just to hold signs around it.
 How you can optimize your setup and your pipeline to make best use of the cache and how you would use scans to actually investigate if it’s not working as expected.
 All right.
 So what have we learned?
 Before we give you a chance to ask some questions.
-We’ve learned how we can accelerate your builds with Gradle Enterprise.
+We’ve learned how we can accelerate your builds with Develocity.

 We’ve also shown you a bit how you make your builds more reliable.
 There’s more coming as we capture more about failure analysis.
 It will become even more powerful.
 We’ve shown you how we can debug your builds using the current data and how you can even export the data via the export API and do your own analysis If you were interested in that.